Paysage culturel d'Azougui

 Paysage culturel d'Azougui is part of the Tentative list of Mauritania in order to qualify for inclusion in the World Heritage List.

 The cultural landscape of Azougui comprises an oasis and an archaeological site.
 The oasis had a large date palm grove, which stimulated trade.
-Azougui was the first capital of the Almoravids, and parts of a dry stone fortress remain.
+Azougui hails from the beginnings of the Almoravid Empire, and parts of a dry stone fortress remain.

 Map of Paysage culturel d'Azougui